Home

 • I have friend who teaches one-on-one Spanish by telephone to a student in the U.S. They have a two-hour conversation once a week.
 My friend tells me the land-line phone cost for the U.S. resident to talk for two hours is about US$5 an hour.
 If that is too steep for you to refine your basic Spanish grammar, you can use a voice-over-Internet-Protocol (VOIP), such as Skype, which is free.
 Some VOIP fans use video cameras so they can actually see one another on their computers.
 On the downside, you need high-speed internet, and the quality of transmission may vary.
 The cost of instruction is on top of the phone cost, but also quite reasonable.

-We are thinking about working out suggestions for people who want to develop this kind of voluntary language exchange.
+We are thinking about working out suggestions for people who want to develop this kind of informal foreign language course.
 These suggestions would be for people working through an established program like the one we have at Maximo Nivel, or in more informal arrangements among people who want to improve their ability in another language by working with native speakers.
+Click here to learn how to get the most out of your tandem.

 --Posted by Ann, October 20